grame-cncm/faustdoc/src/manual/syntax.md

 #### Unapplied abstractions

 Usually, lambda abstractions are supposed to be applied on arguments, using beta-reduction in Lambda-Calculus.
-Functional languages generally treat them as [first-class values](https://en.wikipedia.org/wiki/First-class_function) which give them high-order programming capabilities.
+Functional languages generally treat them as [first-class values](https://en.wikipedia.org/wiki/First-class_function) which give these languages high-order programming capabilities.

 Another way of looking at abstractions in Faust is as a means of routing or placing blocks that are given as parameters.
 For example, the following abstraction `repeat(fx) = fx : fx;` could be used to duplicate an effect and route input signals to be successively processed by that effect: